 Earlier this year, Google announced that they will be updating their search engine algorithm to efficiently adjust to the escalating use of mobile devices and the mobile web.
-With mobile-commerce and smart phones being all the rage, Google must accommodate for the shifting consumer usage trends.
-Starting April 21st, Google’s new algorithm will give “mobile-friendly” sites a weighty advantage in the search ranks.
+With mobile-commerce and smartphones being all the rage, Google must accommodate for the shifting consumer usage trends.
+Starting on April 21st, Google’s new algorithm will give “mobile-friendly” sites a weighty advantage in the search ranks.

 Google wasn’t very specific with the details of what their new algorithm entailed, but was clear to report the following two main points:

 - “Mobile-friendliness” will significantly impact sites’ search ranking.

 - Accordingly, this change will not only provide users with more relevant search results but also provide more relevant app content.

 There is still time before the 21st, and Google has even provided a Mobile-Friendly Test and Webmaster Tools for sites to utilize to self-evaluate their mobile optimization and see where they can improve.
 Hubspot also shared 15 Examples of Great Mobile Website Design which all share two things: easy to navigate and aesthetic.